maendeleolab/maendeleolab_vpc/README.md

 **9**  - VPC resources do not cost you anything, but in case you decide to delete the VPCs.
 You can run the script **delete_resources.py**

 **Note:**The script all delete all VPC resources that do not have any dependencies.

 This means, if subnets and route tables are not associated to the VPC, the VPC will be deleted.

 ```
 ./delete_resources.py or python3 delete_resources.py
 ```

-**10** - If you get to this step, congratulations! for being brave to take action on using this repo.
+**10** - If you get to this step, congratulations for being brave to do it!